projectcalico/calico/CONTRIBUTING_DOCS.md

 - [Security](#security)
 - [Reference](#reference)

 With the except of Introduction and Reference, content should be tasked-based or "how to".
-All top-level titles in topics should use a transitive verb (configure, enable, modify) with initial caps.
+All top-level titles in topics should use an action verb (e.g. configure, enable, modify) with initial caps.
 For example:

 - Configure BGP peers
 - Enable overlay networking